HubSpot/mixen/README.md

 class MyView extends Mixen(OnlyRenderWithModel, Backbone.View)
 ```

+**You can now replace your BaseModel's and BaseView's with modular components.**

 ### Multiple Mixins Which Share Methods

 So far what you've seen is not anything which couldn't be done with class extension, or `_.extends`.